2024 CAPI internships

 Since 2003, CAPI has sent 195 Canadian students on life-changing placements with 53 different non-governmental organizations across 21 countries throughout the Asia-Pacific (and a couple in Africa, too!).

 Please note: All placements are subject to Global Affairs Canada travel advisories, partner country entry and public health requirements, and UVic’s travel policies.
-Placements will be subject to country-specific rules, which are currently in flux.
 Please make sure that you have reviewed the country-specific requirements.
-We appreciate that these applications can be a daunting process in the best of times, so please reach out to CAPI internship program manager if you have any questions.
+Please reach out to CAPI internship program manager if you have any questions.
 Flexibility will definitely be an asset.

 Application timeline

-Mandatory one-week in-person pre-departure training at UVic 25-29 April 2024 (Includes a weekend)
+Mandatory one-week in-person pre-departure training at UVic End of April 2025 (Includes a weekend)

 Current Opportunities